danheberden/easing.js/README.md

 # Easing Plugin

 Creates Easing object to get easing state from by percentage.
 Latest
-version: 911 bytes min'd and gzip'd.
+version: 911 bytes min'd and gzip'.

 ## Getting Started
 Download the [production version][min] or the [development version][max].